July 19

 9. Skin Tags

 Skin tags are normal for most people.
 But in case of type 2 and too much insulin, these harmless skin tags will become more obvious.
-People who have them must control their blood glucose levels in order to control them.
+People who have them must control their blood glucose levels to control them.

 10. Hard, Thickened Skin

-Te only way to treat it is by balancing the blood sugar levels.
+The only way to treat it is by balancing the blood sugar levels.

 11. Extremely Dry and Itchy Skin